CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 ## Crypt4GH Command Line Interface (CLI)

 For documentation and more information you can check [Crypt4GH](https://github.com/EGA-archive/crypt4gh.git)

+**Python 3.6+ required** to use the crypt4gh encryption utility.
+To install Python: https://www.python.org/downloads/release/python-3810/

  ## **Step 1.
 Install the latest version of Crypt4GH encryption tool. **

- Choose one of the following options.
-Python 3.6+ required to use the crypt4gh encryption utility.
+ To install Crypt4GH you can choose one of the following options:

 ````
 $ crypt4gh -h
 ````

 or if you prefer the latest sources from GitHub:

 ```